dave-sbs/ai-resources-website/README.md

 #### This site hosts AI tools and resources recommended by the Davis Institute for Artificial Intelligence.
+(Better Tagline )

 Each tool or resource is accompanied by: